 Memorial Day weekend is usually the kickoff for 90 degree days and 70 degree nights, and high humidity.
 Enjoy the June breezes now because come July they go away and the sweating kicks up a notch.
 By early September, the nights are long enough for radiative cooling to take effect, even if the days are still a bit balmy.

 The summer sun and heat of SweatFest bring dangers to anglers.
 Heat stroke is the number one threat.
 Bring an ice chest or cooler tote bag with water and/or sports drinks to stay hydrated.
 Skin exposed to high UV radiation leads to sunburn, and over time to skin cancer.
 Protect your skin by putting on a high-SPF waterproof sunscreen before you get on the water.
 Wear long sleeve breathable shirts, a rim cap or a bill cap in conjunction with a gaitor (buff).
-Always were some type of cover for your feet.
+Always wear some type of cover for your feet.

 Also be aware that thunderstorms can be a daily occurence in summer.
 At the first sign of towering cumulus clouds, start making your way back to the launch (especially if you're in a kayak).
 Lightning can strike from eight miles away, so waiting for lightning to approach is not a smart option!